nastaran-motiee/computer-communication-networks/README.md

 # computer-communication-networks

-This repository includes all the assignments of Computer Communication Networks course at SCE (Sami Shamoon College of Engineering).
+This repository includes the lab assignments of Computer Communication Networks course at SCE (Sami Shamoon College of Engineering).

 ## Assignments